juicedata/juicefs/docs/en/reference/command_reference.md

 enable extended attributes (xattr) (default: false)

 `--update-fstab`<br />
-add / update entry in /etc/fstab, will create a symlink at /sbin/mount.juicefs if not existing (default: false)
+add / update entry in `/etc/fstab`, will create a symlink from `/sbin/mount.juicefs` to JuiceFS executable if not existing (default: false)

 `--bucket value`<br />
 customized endpoint to access object storage